WalkerMx/Simple-DDS/README.md

 * **MipMaps:** Automated chain generation using box-filter downsampling.
 * **CubeMaps:** Automated decoding and saving of CubeMap arrays.
 * **Headers:** Supports Legacy FourCC and modern DX10 (DXGI_Format) extended headers.

-## Demo App (TexInspect)
-* **Tiny Footprint:** Under 100Kb, portable even if you use Floppy Disks.
-* **Native Windows Compatibility:** Only requires .NET 4.7.2, no extra runtimes or redistributables.
-Compatible with Windows 7 through 11.
-* **3D CubeMap Previews:** Full 3D previewing of CubeMaps with rotation.
-* **Robust Header Support:** Capable of reading and validating any DDS header, and reporting complete specifications.

 ## System Requirements
 ### Minimum